While nature created us suitable for copulation, there are times when size matters.

 She says: “He feels too big to fit inside my vagina.
 When we try, I feel that I am being torn, and the vaginal opening will often bleed.
 Try as we may, he cannot get inside me for normal, comfortable intercourse.”

 He says: “Yes, I am thicker than average, and some past partner said so too, but we always managed to have vaginal intercourse somehow.”

 So, is it her vaginal size?
 Is it his penis’ size?
 What is going on?

 The penis has two dimensions, length and girth (thickness).

 The vagina is rarely too small in structure.
-It may react in nervousness and appear smaller/tighter in some situations but typically speaking, it is suitable for the average to slightly-thicker-than-average penis.
+It may react in nervousness and appear smaller/tighter in some situations, but typically speaking, it is suitable for the average to the slightly-thicker-than-average penis.

-Overall, women should not feel inadequate nor a failure if he is too thick, nor seek surgical expansion (yes, you read it right) just to please him at the expense of their own genital and emotional health!
+Overall, women should not feel inadequate or feel a failure if he is too thick or seeks surgical expansion (yes, you read it right) to please him at the expense of their own genital and emotional health!